oRenette/DatabaseCRUDOperations/README.md

 * Locate the code folder
   * Open the databaseManipulator.py in your prefered IDE
   * Run the script
-  * FInteract with the IDE shell to use application
+  * Interact with the IDE shell to use application
     * Instructions shown in the application
 * Please note that the program assumes default values for the DB port, name, and hostname
   * These values must be altered in the setup() function if they have been changed by the user